Island Volcano Tours

 go up and down a few times!) of over 30,000 feet.

-This tour includes a mid-morning snack with Kona coffee,
+This tour includes a deli lunch with beverages,

 Guests should be in reasonably good physical condition and